pazvega/Tech-Test-Full-Stack/README.md

 * How long did you spend writing the application?
 * What part of the application are you most proud of?
 * If you had more time what would you improve in the application?

+### How to complete this challenge
+* Fork this repo on GitHub
+* Complete the design and code as defined to the best of your abilities
+* Complete your work in your own github repo and send the results and the Questions to us at hello@aitaca.io